 Analyze the editorial content.

-If a large percentage of the articles in the publication you are looking at are how-to pieces, your audience wants to be able to do things themselves.
+If a large percentage of the articles in the publication you’re looking at are how-to pieces, your audience wants to be able to do things themselves.
 If you see a lot of list articles, they want to be able to scan content in a hurry.
-If the features are long and in-depth, they take their reading seriously, are probably highly educated.
+When the features are long and in-depth, the readers take their reading seriously and are probably highly educated.